-Learn and Create — “As someone new coming into photography, [I would suggest that you] learn your lighting and create something every day.
+Learn and Create — “As someone new coming into photography, learn your lighting and create something every day.
 Creativity is wonderful and it’ll help you to flourish and blossom.”

 At ShootDotEdit, we feel privileged to be able to share such inspiring stories of husband and wife photographers in our photography community.
 And so we would like to express our gratitude to Natalie and Brandon of Studio N Photography for taking time out of their busy schedule and sharing their story with us.
 We are proud to have them as long-standing members of the ShootDotEdit community.
 And we are inspired to see them always standing together as a remarkable example of true professionals driven by the power of love.
 We are honored to be a part of their journey.
 For more inspiration from Studio N Photography, check out their website, Facebook page, and Instagram.